cmberryau/entity_sync/README.md

 3. Instantiate a SyncController, passing in the Endpoint and Storage
 4. Call the sync method on the SyncController

+When you modify any of your synced entities, set shouldSync flag to true, the sync method will take care of the rest.

 A simple usage example: